anru/sprout/README.md

 ## Rationale

-Helps to modify nested pure JavaScript structures (objects and arrays) without mutating them.
+Sprout helps to apply changes to nested plain JavaScript structures (objects and arrays) without mutating them.

 It does not deep-clone a structure but only modifies the changed parts, to achieve optimal performance and lets you compare parts with strict equality to detect what has changed.